philippmoritzer/bd-ml-project/README.md

 The pipe symbol `|>` marks pipe forward data and therefore every function or expression that follows after that symbol takes the former expression as an input.

 Typically, a bucket, which is a store for time series data in InfluxDB, will be chosen first to serve as a source.
 A time range is required for a flux query because queries without a time window are resource-intensive; therefore, it is up to the user to specify a common time-window that complements the data required.
 When only these fields are specified in the query, the result is an output table with a timestamp as the individual identifier key and the measurements.
 Following that, one can filter the data based on their requirements, such as after a field.
 There are also many built-in functions that can be used to reduce, sum up, interpret, or map data.
 This can be used to prepare the data for visualization or other purposes (e.g. classification, machine learning).
-As an example, consider the following query:
+As an example, consider the following query that filters data in a time range of 12 hours and selects the fields `lat` and `lon` as location data and with the measurement tag `location`:

 ```sql
 from(bucket: "bucket")